 MTS (712) 254-2411

 Appliances include washing machines, stoves, clothes dryers, microwaves, dehumidifiers, air conditioners, furnaces, refrigerators, and freezers.
-There is no cost for disposal of appliances.
+Disposal of appliances with Freon is $15.

 Guthrie County Champion Tire Recycling has a processor, pick up tires that are brought for proper disposal.
 Cost for disposal can be found under rates and payment.